 Alfred Edward Maumenee

-Maumenee entered a residency in ophthalmology at the Wilmer Ophthalmological Institute in 1939.
-He was chief resident in ophthalmology at Wilmer during 1942 and 1943 and was also made instructor in ophthalmology at the Johns Hopkins University School of Medicine.
-Maumenee spent 1944 to 1946 in the U.S. Navy but returned to Hopkins in 1946, when he was appointed associate professor of ophthalmology in the school of medicine and associate ophthalmologist at The Johns Hopkins Hospital.
+Maumenee entered a residency in ophthalmology at the Wilmer Ophthalmological Institute in 1938.
+While serving as chief resident in ophthalmology during 1942 and 1943, he was also made instructor in ophthalmology at the Johns Hopkins University School of Medicine.
+Maumenee spent 1944 to 1946 in the U.S. Navy, and returned to Johns Hopkins in 1946, when he was appointed associate professor of ophthalmology in the school of medicine and associate ophthalmologist at The Johns Hopkins Hospital.

-In 1948, Maumenee left Johns Hopkins to become professor of surgery in ophthalmology at Stanford University and chairman of the division of ophthalmology at Stanford University Hospital, but he returned to Johns Hopkins after seven years.
+In 1948, Maumenee left Johns Hopkins to become professor of surgery in ophthalmology at Stanford University and chairman of the division of ophthalmology at Stanford University Hospital.
+He returned to Johns Hopkins after seven years.

-When Maumenee retired in 1979, he was honored as professor emeritus, ophthalmologist-in-chief emeritus, and director emeritus of these institutions.
+When Maumenee retired in 1979, he was honored as professor emeritus, ophthalmologist-in-chief emeritus, and director emeritus.
 He also served as a trustee and chairman of the medical board of The Johns Hopkins Hospital.

-Maumenee served as president of many ophthalmological societies and has been awarded numerous prizes, including the Howe and Proctor Medals and Distinguished Public Service Award from the Department of the Navy.
+Maumenee served as president of many ophthalmological societies and was awarded numerous prizes, including the Howe and Proctor Medals and the Distinguished Public Service Award from the Department of the Navy.
 The A. Edward Maumenee Building of the Wilmer Institute was named in his honor in 1982.